flaglyco/flagly-api/API.md

 ## 1. General Information

-Flagly APIs RESTful.
+Flagly APIs are RESTful.
 They consume and produce Json data.

 All successful responses will have `200 OK` status unless explicitly mentioned.